Genentech/Isosceles/README.md

 library(Isosceles)
 ```

-You can follow along with our vignettes ([Isosceles](https://timbitz.github.io/Isosceles/docs/Isosceles.html))
+You can follow along with our vignettes ([Introduction to the Isosceles package](https://timbitz.github.io/Isosceles/docs/Isosceles.html))
 or the [reference manual](https://github.com/timbitz/Isosceles/blob/devel/docs/Isosceles.pdf)!